siderolabs/talos/website/content/v1.14/reference/configuration/v1alpha1/config.md

         # The CNI used.
         cni:
             name: flannel # Name of CNI to use.

+            # # A map of key-value pairs that will be added as HTTP headers while fetching CNI URLs.
+            # customHeaders:
+            #     Authorization: Bearer token123
+            #     X-Custom-Header: value
         dnsDomain: cluster.local # The domain used by Kubernetes DNS.
         # The pod subnet CIDR.
         podSubnets: